Written by Mal Webb

 For more than four hundred years, ET's been what one mostly hears

-Its influence so strong so long that now Just 3rds seem kind of
+Its influence so strong, so long, that now Just 3rds seem kind of wrong

-And if you tune your guitar by harmonics, the G and B will be
+If you tune your guitar by harmonics, the G and the B will be Pythagoreanally chronic

-Pianos and mandolins use unison strings to difuse things non
+Pianos and mandolins use unison strings to diffuse things non-syntonic

 Chromaticism's really neat, but so's a chord that doesn't beat

-But these ideals can't comprimise or bend to mathematic tricks
+But these ideals won't compromise or bend to mathematic tricks

 Give in, I say, with Zen-like glee, acceptance is the tonic key